microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 - [ ] Is the document easy to read and understand and does it follow [good writing guidelines](#writing-style-guidelines)?
 - [ ] Is there a single source of truth or is content repeated in more than one document?
 - [ ] Is the documentation up to date with the code?
+- [ ] Is the documentation technically, and ethically correct?

 ## Writing Style Guidelines